Joyride (Oleander album): Reception

 While not as commercially successful or widely recognized as their major label debut, Joyride generally received critical praise.
-Sales remained respectable of just under 400,000 copies.
+The album sold just under 400,000 copies.
 Rolling Stones Karen Bliss described the introductory "Hands Off the Wheel" as "one of those perfect singles, aggressive, penetrating but catchy."
 Daniel Mitchell of PopMatters declared "While simplicity and copycatting may sound like negative things, often they are not; such is the case with Joyride."
 He also noted "Off and On" as the album's catchiest track and added that "Oleander is a band at the top of their game."

 Bill Ribas of NY Rock showed disgruntlement in the album's similarity to other popular rock groups and its overtly polished sound.
 However, he commended all four band members and described Joyride as "varied and engaging, and more than enough to get the blood flowing on a cold day."
 Ribas added, "It's a solid disc that will probably grow on me as time goes by, and might do the same to you."